kjetilfjellheim/electronics_projects/voltage_multipliers/single_stage_villard_circuit/README.md

-# Villard voltage doubler
+# Single stage Villard circuit

 ## Description
-The goal is is to understand, simulate and do practical measurements on a Villard voltage doubler.
+The goal is is to understand, simulate and do practical measurements on a single stage Villard voltage doubler.

 ## Goals
-- [x] Document schematic in Kicad
+- [x] Document schematic of single stage in Kicad
-- [x] Do a theoretical analyis
+- [x] Do a theoretical analyis on single stage
-- [ ] Implement schematic on breadboard
+- [ ] Implement single stage schematic on breadboard
-- [ ] Test circuit and do measurements
+- [ ] Test single stage circuit and do measurements

 ## Equipment used
 | Equipment | Description |